you hear the light when it comes, and suppose

 Laughing, she allowed Darcy to steady her, and then bent to rescue the blooms a second time.
 Straightening, she brushed at her skirts.
 “I think I have had my fill of flowers for the day.”

-They walked further from the house, and after some little time, Elizabeth forced herself to speak.
+They walked farther from the house, and after some little time, Elizabeth forced herself to speak.
 “I am being very foolish, I suppose.
 My own awkwardness has prevented me from talking with you.”

 “And will you not tell me now?”